bgaster/web-eee/README.md

 ![](docs/images/diii.png)

-# diii (fka web-diii)
+# eee

-A web-based live-coding and management interface for iii devices, available [here](https://monome.org/diii).
-The iii sibling of [web-druid](https://github.com/dessertplanet/web-druid) that communicates with [crow](https://monome.org/docs/crow) and is in turn based on the python-based [druid](https://monome.org/docs/crow/druid) terminal app.
-Send commands, get text feedback, and manage the files on your iii device.
+A web-based live-coding and management interface for eee devices

+Send commands, get text feedback, and manage the files on your eee device.

 This repo has the source code for this static web app.
-For docs, go [here](https://monome.org/docs/iii/diii).
+For docs, go [here](https://cuberoo.uk/docs/eee/deee).

+This webapp is built from [web-diii](https://github.com/monome/web-diii).
+This project has nothing to do with [monome.org][https://monome.org], although their work is amazing and inspiring.
+Of course, we retain their GPL 3.0 license and this work is open to everyone.

 ## requirements